 Note: The existing docs site will remain, we are creating developer resources with focus (& polish).

-For writing a dApp Toolkit, VueJS components have been created from the last couple of weeks to make samples for the new crypto conditions so developers can quickly explore how the dApp flows.
+For writing a dApp Toolkit, VueJS components have been created from the last couple of weeks to make samples for the new Custom Consensus modules so developers can quickly explore how the dApp flows.
 By creating Vue components, we can re-use them in the documentation and VuePress treats vue components like first class citizens.
 Combined with docker deployments, the barrier to blockchain applications will be simple for many front end developers.

 Multilingual capabilities are supported out of the box, so we are keen to engage with non-english speaking coders.